chinthalarohitho-alt/K6_project/README.md

-# K6 API Functional & Load Testing Framework
+# K6 API Functional Testing Framework

 This project provides a comprehensive, dockerized framework for API testing using [k6](https://k6.io/).
 It demonstrates various testing scenarios against public APIs, including the Petstore API and the Reqres API.